willzhang3/MASTER-electric_vehicle_charging_recommendation/README.md

 # Intelligent Electric Vehicle Charging Recommendation Based on Multi-Agent Reinforcement Learning
 This is a simulator of Charging Station Recommendation described in the paper [Intelligent Electric Vehicle Charging Recommendation Based on Multi-Agent Reinforcement Learning](https://arxiv.org/abs/2102.07359).

-If you make advantage of this simulator in your research, please cite the following:
+If you take advantage of this simulator in your research, please cite the following:

 ```
 @inproceedings{zhang2021intelligent,